parchemins/paper-ascast-tex/rebuttal2.md

 ## Simulations vs emulations vs in-vivo:

-PeerSim remains a flexible framework to run large scale simulations.
-It fits our goal of isolating our protocol's behavior under desired circumstances.
+PeerSim, despite old w.r.t. highlight solutions, remains a flexible framework to run large scale simulations.
+It fits our goal of isolating our protocol's behavior focusing on link latency.

-Experiments focus on link latency.
 Other network conditions (hardware limitations/heterogeneity, loss, congestion…) would indeed increase convergence time, but we expect an identical order of magnitude when not catastrophic.

-Nevertheless, we agree that more realistic configurations are of interest.
-We leave this as future work: replace IPFS's DHT by AS-cast, and deploy on real distributed infrastructures.
+Nevertheless, we agree more realistic configurations are of interest.
+We leave this as future work: replace IPFS's DHT by AS-cast, and deploy on real infrastructures.

 ## State-of-the-art comparison:
 Previous works proposed such comparisons [1].
-We discard them as they have well-identified shortcomings: Centralized and DHT approaches do not collocate content and location services, leading to slow response time; vector-based routing and replicated stores flood the network at each event; timeout-based, random walks, and spanning forests are
+We discard them due to their well-identified shortcomings: Centralized and DHT approaches do not collocate content and location services, leading to slow response time; vector-based routing and replicated stores flood the network at each event; timeout-based, random walks, and spanning forests are